maxsei/docker-image-from-nix-example/README.md

 * alternatively just set  `buildGoModule.src.sha256` temporarily to `sha256-0000000000000000000000000000000000000000000=`.
 Copy the "got" sha256 digest and use `nix to-base64` to convert.
 Update `buildGoModule.src.sha256` to the base64 value.

 8. Build again with nix `nix-build -E 'with import <nixpkgs> {}; callPackage ./default.nix {}'`.
 Gotcha bitch!
+9. convert nix build to docker build.
+10. [read](https://nix.dev/tutorials/building-and-running-docker-images) this is better suited with a seperate nix file for building in docker
+11. build **single docker layer** and load into docker with `nix-build docker.nix -o result-docker && docker load < result-docker `
+12. inspect with `dive` and see a single layer with one directory called `nix` that has everything we need for this container.
+13. run docker container `docker run hello-docker:8dwl4g766ni1z4ijhivc6kr0pvd91677` andddd it doesn't work
+14.

 ## Learnings
 * older versions of nix used to use base32 now we use base64